 A Brief About Data Science and Why it is Considered Hard

 The sudden revolution in computers’ hardware capabilities and the spread of the internet have led to data being generated at a very high pace.
-This has caused different business sectors to store this data as now, and the data hold the key to solve a lot of business problems that seasoned business professionals could only solve earlier.
+This has caused different business sectors to store this data as now.
+The data hold the key to solving many business problems that seasoned business professionals could only solve earlier.
 Data Science can be understood as the scientific way of analyzing the data and creating predictive models that analyze the data’s underlying patterns and establish a relationship between the various variables and the target (something that is to be predicted).

 Being a relatively new field, there is a lot of speculation regarding the difficulty level of this field.
 It has a reputation of being considered a tough field to break into.
 There are numerous reasons for data science to be considered hard, and while some reasons seem exaggerated, there are aspects of data science that may be considered challenging.

-AnalytixLabs is the premier Data Science Institute that specializes in training individuals and corporates to gain industry-relevant knowledge of Data Science and its related aspects.
-It is lead by a faculty of McKinsey, IIM, ISB, and IIT alumni who have a great level of practical expertise.
-Being in the education sector for a long enough time and also having a wide client base, AnalytixLabs helps young aspirants greatly to have a career in the field of Data Science.
+AnalytixLabs is the premier Data Science Institute specializing in training individuals and corporates to gain industry-relevant knowledge of Data Science and its related aspects.
+It is led by a faculty of McKinsey, IIM, ISB, and IIT alumni who have a great practical expertise.
+Being in the education sector for a long enough time and having a wide client base, AnalytixLabs helps young aspirants greatly to have a career in Data Science.

 Is Data Science Hard?
 (What Makes It Difficult)

-Once the data is analyzed, it is important to understand its business implication and report the analysis in simple, comprehensive terminology, using visual aids.
-Lastly, one must also have to explain the entire process of developing a model for others to scrutinize it and detect potential loops holes or understand where the business conclusion is coming from.
+Once the data is analyzed, it is important to understand its business implication and report it in simple, comprehensive terminology, using visual aids.
+Lastly, one must also explain the entire process of developing a model for others to scrutinize it and detect potential loopholes or understand where the business conclusion is coming from.
 All of this complexity causes Data Science to appear as a hard discipline of study.
 However, a good aspect of this is that no person can ever have all this knowledge prior.
 Thus, this field gives equal opportunities to all to try their hand in it, making it a unique form of study.

 Is Data Scientist a Good Career?

 There is a reason that Data Scientist is called the ”sexiest job of the 21st century”.
-The level of challenges that a Data Scientist faces, the level of exposure they get, and the extent to which it influences the decision making in business makes it a highly influential position.
-There is a scarcity of data scientists in the market, which makes it a great career path as it guarantees employment, and if one becomes a master of this field, then the sky is the limit of such data science enthusiasts.
+The level of challenges that a Data Scientist faces, the level of exposure they get, and the extent to which it influences the decision-making in business make it a highly influential position.
+There is a scarcity of data scientists in the market, making it a great career path as it guarantees employment, and if one becomes a master of this field, then the sky is the limit of such data science enthusiasts.

 Most importantly, apart from the high demand of Data Scientists, the level of compensation provided to Data Science professionals is higher than other high profile jobs as the average salary for a Data Scientist in India, for example, can be anywhere between 10 Lacs per annum to 25 Lacs per annum making it one of the most desirable jobs.